- Background and Instructions

 If your village truly is one entity that cannot be divided, we have provided options for you to stay intact (see option Option A mentioned above) which would functionally keep your existing campers whole.
 If your village is one entity that cannot be divided, it would be considered by Placement to be a single theme camp rather than a collection of camps within a village umbrella.

 Villages have been an administrative challenge for Placement and instituting this change allows us to better administer the Placement process in Black Rock City.
-By having direct relationships with Camps in Villages, we will be able to better understand their offerings and interactivity, better assess their experience, and be better able to provide support where needed.
-Logistically, campers and camps in villages have been difficult to find by important services like Rangers, Emergency Services, and the PETROL Fuel Program.
+By having direct relationships with camps in villages, we will be able to better understand their offerings and interactivity, better assess their experience, and be better able to provide support where needed.
+Logistically, campers and camps in villages have been difficult to find by important services like Rangers, Emergency Services, and the BRC Fuel Program.
 Maps are not readily available to locate them and often individual campers from one camp in a village are not familiar with the other camps in villages or the campers within them when approached on playa.

-Having direct relationships and allocation of space, tickets, and Work Access Passes allows us to better serve camps.
+Having direct relationships and allocation of space, tickets, and Setup Access Passes allows us to better serve camps.
 By treating camps in villages on par with other theme camps, we can map them in, find them easily, know their interactivity, and build a direct relationship with that group rather than working through the village mayor who in some cases attempts to represent over 400 people.